Anne Victoria

 + How would your childhood friends describe you?

 "This is difficult to answer.
 Sally Bertolet was my first best friend and I loved going over to her house where we would make up board games and play with our dolls.
 Sally always had the big ideas, though, and I was content to go along.
 I was a bit of a loner in my school years.
 There was the group of popular girls I guess you would say, and they would invite me to do things with them but I always felt sort of on the edge, like I didn't quite fit in.
-I loved nothing more that to come home from school and play the piano or read for hours."
+I loved nothing more that to come home from school and play the piano or read for hours."+ What is better about the world today than when you were growing up?

 "Communication is so much easier these days.
 The accessibility of people because of technology is incredible."